AppleTalk: Legacy and abandonment

 With the purchase of NeXT and subsequent development of Mac OS X, AppleTalk was strictly a legacy system.
 Support was added to Mac OS X in order to provide support for a large number of existing AppleTalk devices, notably laser printers and file shares, but alternate connection solutions common in this era, notably USB for printers, limited their demand.
 As Apple abandoned many of these product categories, and all new systems were based on IP, AppleTalk became less and less common.

-AppleTalk support was finally removed from the macOS line in Mac OS X v10.6 in 2009.
+iMac G3 was the first Macintosh without LocalTalk hardware.
+AppleTalk support was finally removed from the macOS line in Mac OS X Snow Leopard in 2009, although AFP over TCP support remained.

 However, the loss of AppleTalk did not reduce the desire for networking solutions that combined its ease of use with IP routing.
 Apple has led the development of many such efforts, from the introduction of the AirPort router to the development of the zero-configuration networking system and their implementation of it, Rendezvous, later renamed Bonjour.

-As of 2020, AppleTalk support has been completely removed from legacy support with macOS 11 Big Sur.
+AFP over TCP support was removed from legacy support in macOS 11 Big Sur.

+Linux 7.2 removed support for AppleTalk.

 Design

-The AppleTalk design rigorously followed the OSI model of protocol layering.
+The AppleTalk design followed the OSI model of protocol layering.
 Unlike most of the early LAN systems, AppleTalk was not built using the archetypal Xerox XNS system.
 The intended target was not Ethernet, and it did not have 48-bit addresses to route.
 Nevertheless, many portions of the AppleTalk system have direct analogs in XNS.

 One key differentiation for AppleTalk was it contained two protocols aimed at making the system completely self-configuring.
 The AppleTalk address resolution protocol (AARP) allowed AppleTalk hosts to automatically generate their own network addresses, and the Name Binding Protocol (NBP) was a dynamic system for mapping network addresses to user-readable names.
 Although systems similar to AARP existed in other systems, Banyan VINES for instance.
 Beginning about 2002 Rendezvous (the combination of DNS-based service discovery, Multicast DNS, and link-local addressing) provided capabilities and usability using IP that were similar to those of AppleTalk.

 Both AARP and NBP had defined ways to allow "controller" devices to override the default mechanisms.
 The concept was to allow routers to provide the information or "hardwire" the system to known addresses and names.
 On larger networks where AARP could cause problems as new nodes searched for free addresses, the addition of a router could reduce "chattiness."
 Together AARP and NBP made AppleTalk an easy-to-use networking system.
 New machines were added to the network by plugging them in and optionally giving them a name.
 The NBP lists were examined and displayed by a program known as the Chooser which would display a list of machines on the local network, divided into classes such as file-servers and printers.